damek/damek.github.io/_random/basic-facts-about-gpus.md

 [^9]: The SM has a finite physical Register File (e.g., 65,536 32-bit registers on an A100).
 The total number of registers a block requires is `(threads per block) * (registers per thread)`.
 The SM can only host as many concurrent blocks as can fit within its Register File and Shared Memory capacity.
 Therefore, using more registers per thread reduces the number of blocks that can be resident, lowering occupancy.
 The compiler allocates registers to warps in fixed-size chunks, so, e.g., a kernel requesting 33 registers per thread may be allocated 40, further impacting this resource calculation.

 [^karpathy]: BTW as [pointed out by Horace He](https://www.thonking.ai/p/what-shapes-do-matrix-multiplications){:target="_blank"}), this effect explains why [padding a model's vocabulary size can improve performance](https://x.com/karpathy/status/1621578354024677377){:target="_blank"}.

+[^sync]: With Independent Thread Scheduling, we cannot rely on implicit synchronization between threads in a warp.
+Correctness requires an explicit barrier like `__syncthreads()` to guarantee that, for example, all data is written to Shared Memory before any thread reads it.

+[^10]: Modern GPUs (e.g., A100s) actually have [**Independent Thread Scheduling**](https://docs.nvidia.com/cuda/ampere-compatibility-guide/#independent-thread-scheduling-compatibility){:target="_blank"} (ITS).
+See page 14 and beyond of [this document](https://cuda-tutorial.github.io/part3.pdf) for a nice introduction to ITS.
+In particular, the authors write that in ITS, "[e]ach thread is given its own, individual program counter, meaning that theoretically, each thread can store its own unique instruction that it wants to perform next.
+The execution of threads still happens in warps, this has not changed.
+It is not possible for threads in a warp to perform different instructions in the same cycle.
+However, a warp may now bescheduled to progress at any of the different program counters that the threads within it are currently holding.
+Furthermore, ITS provides a“progress guarantee”: eventually, over a number of cycles, all individual program counters that the threads in a warp maintain will be visited.
+Thismeans that if, for instance, the execution has diverged and two branches, both are guaranteed to be executed sooner or later."
+While ITS allows one to write correct branching code a bit more easily than in older architectures, one should still strive to write code where warps operate as much as possible in lockstep, so we can take advantage of the maximal number of parallel lanes.

+[^12]: Independent Thread Scheduling does not eliminate the cost of divergence.
+While each thread has its own Program Counter (PC), a register pointing to the next instruction, the warp is still managed by a scheduler that can only issue an instruction from a single address per cycle.
+When PCs within a warp diverge, the scheduler must serially execute each unique path, leaving all other threads idle.
+The simplified `if-else` model in the main text is thus still an accurate description of thread divergence since serialization diminishes the warp's parallelism.